sakarayajitesh/Starbucks-Capstone-Project/report.md

 ### Refinement

 I have used Adam optimizer initially but the model didn't perform well.
-It was giving me usual outputs other than 0 to 1 even though I have used Sigmoid activation funtion.
-Later I changed it to SDG and it performmed well.
+It was giving me usual outputs other than 0 to 1 even though I have used Sigmoid activation function.
+Later I changed it to SDG and it performed well.

 ## IV.
 Results